 These are affiliate links to products I personally use and love.

 - Piping Tip: This is the most crucial tool for creating a frosting rose.
 You can use a 1M frosting tip or 2D frosting tip (closed star)– either tip will give you a rose pattern.
 And, the 1M frosting tip is one of five tips included in my piping tips 101!

-The piping tip is obviously the most crucial and either listed above work for this design.
-For the two-toned look, you can choose any colors you like.
+- Food Coloring: For the two-toned look, choose any colors you like.
 I swear by using gel colors in frosting as liquid colors could alter the texture.
-The Americolor brand, linked above, is what I typically reach for (I used the fuchsia shade).
-I like to keep some of the frosting white because the color + white really POPS.
-I went with white + pink for these photos, but a purple, blue, orange, red, whatever… would be equally as gorgeous.
-I’m going to explain things a little more in a second, but want you to watch this video first so you know exactly what I’m doing/talking about.
+The Americolor brand is what I typically reach for (I used the fuchsia shade).
+I like to keep some of the frosting white because the color + white really pops.
+I went with white + pink for these photos, but a purple, blue, orange, red, etc. would be equally gorgeous.

 - Piping Bag: Use a disposable or reusable piping bag in either 12 or 16 inch size.

 As you see in this video, piping roses is literally just swirling frosting on top of cupcakes or cakes.
 And getting two colors in the piping bag is nothing complicated either.
 Line the bag with one color frosting, then fill the piping bag with the other color you’re using, as shown in the video below.

 The first rose you pipe may be all one color frosting but after that one, you should begin to see both colors come out.
 Here’s the first of the batch I piped:

 See a little white starting to come out at the top?

 Then after I got going, here are the rest: